 My passion is about ‘making learning happen’, in an approachable way, without recourse to jargon, acronyms or elitism.
 People say I have the knack of making complex things understandable!

+Home is Newcastle upon Tyne.
 My other passion is classical music, (see the ‘Classical Music’ page of this website) and I am an accomplished performer on the CD player and iPod.

-For those who ask me about how this site has been set up and maintained, my Webmaster is Ed Phillips, who was great at setting up my site in the first place, then teaching me how to update the site in a really straighforward way on an almost daily basis, and who has always been at the end of an email whenever advice was needed or problems experienced.
+For those who ask me about how this site has been set up and maintained, my Webmaster is Ed Phillips, who was great at setting up my site in the first place, and teaching me how to update the site in a really straightforward way on an almost daily basis, and who has always been at the end of an email whenever advice was needed or problems experienced.
 If you’d like his email address, so he can help you do something similar, please simply email me – link at the right-hand-side of all pages.